Home » Articles posted by Francesco Erspamer

 Official time is always given in 24-hour format.
 The 24-hour notation is used in writing with a colon as a separator.
 Example: 14:05.
 The minutes are written with two digits; the hour numbers can be written with or without leading zero.
 In oral communication 12-hours are prominently used.

 The traditional Italian meal consists of antipasto (appetizer), primo (generally a pasta or rice dish), secondo (usually some kind of meat or fish dish) with contorno (side dish), followed by a dessert, fruit, or cheese plate.
-Even when eating in a restaurant, however, it is generally acceptable to choose two items or, increasingly, just one.
+Even when eating in a restaurant, however, don’t feel obliged to order every course. it is totally acceptable to choose two items or, increasingly, just one.

 Other alternatives include pizzerie (pizza places), paninoteche (sandwich shops), or self-service (cafeteria-style service).
-For a quick and cheap lunch you can also buy pizza al taglio, a very popular type of pizza baked in large rectangular trays and generally sold in rectangular slices by weight.
+For a quick and cheap lunch you can also buy focaccia or pizza al taglio, a very popular type of pizza generally sold in rectangular slices by weight.

 Supermarkets often have a special section selling a range of freshly cooked food, which can include pastas, meat, vegetables and local specialties.
 (For more information about buying groceries in an Italian supermarkets check out this article).